khakhalin/notes/keywords/pandas.md

 * To create as series of datastamps from a reasonable column of strings, use `df.x = pd.to_datetime(df.x)`.
 * See also: [[py_dates]] for Pythonic work with dates in general

-**Applying functions to every element**
+**Applying  arbitrary functions to every element of a column** Several options here:
-If transforming only one column: **map**: `df.x = df.x.map(@function)`.
+* **map**: `df.x = df.x.map(@function)`.
 For one-liners, works well with lambda notation.
-There's also`df.apply(@fun, axis=1)`, and it appears that with it one can write a function that is applied to every row of a dataframe, but I'm not quite sure.
+* `df.apply(@fun, axis=1)`, and it appears that with it one can write a function that is applied to every row of a dataframe, but I'm not quite sure.

-There's also `df.eval('C=A/B', inplace=True)` that is apparently much faster than explicit formulas on series, but this still needs to be tested / researched. #halfthere
+**Creating a new column from old columns:**
+There are least 6 different ways to do it, listed here from (arguably) best to worst:
+* `df['z']=df.x+df.y` - that's what most people use, and it's one of the fastest approaches, but it has 2 draw-backs.
+One, it cannot be chained (using `.` notation).
+And two, when used on a view, it throws a "slice assignment" warning.
+So after things like `.agg` it will work just fine, but after a `.query` it will cause a problem (as `.query` creates a view!).
+* `df=df.assign(z=df.x+df.y)` - this one is a bit slower, but can be chained!
+Many people prefer it, and consider it archetypical.
+* `df.insert(2, 'z', df.x+df.y)` - the fastest of all, but cannot be chained (it's in-place), which also means that it doesn't feel Pandas-y.
+Also, you cannot run it 2 times in a row (returns an error, saying that this column already exists), and you need to know where to add this new column.
+* `df.loc[:,'z']=...` - prevents slicing assignment warning, but is the slowest of all by far.
+May be good for updates though.
+Still not chainable though.
+* `df.eval('z=x+y', inplace=True)` - I read somewhere that it is supposed faster than other methods, but in my experiments it is slower than almost any other method.
+So not sure why anyone would use it.
+Also, non-chainable.
+* `df=df.eval('z=x+y', inplace=False)` - chainable, but also slower.

 **Refs:**
 * https://www.tutorialspoint.com/python_pandas/python_pandas_working_with_text_data.htm